Skip to main content

 1. Go to Merchant Settings (Merchant Details) in the portal

-2. Set the default orderProcessingChannel
+2. Set the default orderProcessingChannel and fill out the eCommercePlatformUrl

 3. All invoices without a specified channel will use this default